What Is Jury Duty? Learn About Leave, Pay, and More

 According to the Connecticut Business and Industry Association, “Federal law does not require employers to pay their non-exempt employees’ wages for jury duty.
 Employers are, however, required to (1) consider employees on a leave of absence during jury service; (2) continue their insurance and other benefits according to established leave of absence policies; and (3) reinstate employees to their positions without loss of seniority.”

-Employees and Paid Jury Duty Leave
+Paid Jury Duty Leave

 The Fair Labor Standards Act (FLSA) does not require payment for time not worked by an employee, including reporting for jury duty.
 This type of paid leave benefit is usually a matter of agreement between an employer and an employee or the employer and the employee’s union representative.